EOS/Ti and dslr-in-general users. It's always going to be a compromse, so keep it simple.

 Forget about in-camera bias and dark frames.
 They'll introduce further artefacts, noise in particular.
-Instead, simply subtract the bias value [1] as follows.
+Instead, simply subtract the offset (often misleadingly called bias) [1] as follows.

 Here I'm using a modern EOS with an offset of 2048.
 Earlier models [2] used 1024.